-In fact, vaporized weed can still be used after you're done vaping!
-You can use already vaped bud (AVB or ABV) to make edibles, oil capsules, or even special herbal tea.
+Vaporized weed can even be used after you're done vaping.
+You can use already vaped bud (AVB or ABV) to make edibles, AVB capsules, or even special herbal tea.
 You can smoke it too, but it doesn't taste great and it's pretty weak.

 Health Benefits of Using a Dry Herb Vaporizer

-You can also use dry herb that isn't cannabis.
+You can also vape dry herb that isn't cannabis.
 Herbs and flowers like peppermint, lavender, and even a plant like green tea are popular choices, and produce delicious vapors.

 Vaping dry herbs is healthier for your lungs

 Smoking marijuana might not be quite as harmful as the side effects of smoking cigarettes, but it still releases harmful toxins and carcinogens that you might not want to be inhaling.
-Burning tobacco isn't the only problem here: the act of combustion itself releases toxic chemicals.
+Burning tobacco isn't the only issue here: combustion itself releases toxic chemicals.

 Finally, don't get confused and accidentally buy an oil vape pen.
-These devices are not dry herb vaporizers at all, and in unlicensed markets the lack of standards have led to rare cases of lung problems.
+These devices are not dry herb vaporizers at all.
+Also, in unlicensed markets, the lack of standards led to rare cases of lung problems.
 Using an oil vape pen can be perfectly safe, but buying a pen in a legal market from a licensed provider is advised.

 Dry Herb Vape Benefits (Health Aside)

 Vaporization is definitely a better choice than smoking if you're prioritizing a healthy body.
 But there are plenty of other reasons to switch.